aviharos/oee/README.md

 ## Background

 The [Fiware Orion Context Broker](https://github.com/Fiware/tutorials.Getting-Started) can be configured to send notifications to Fiware Cygnus whenever an object changes.
-Cygnus can be configured to log all historical data into a time series database (in our case, PostgreSQL).
+Cygnus can be configured to log all historical data into a time series database (in our case, PostgreSQL), as you can see [here](https://github.com/FIWARE/tutorials.Historic-Context-Flume).

 The OEE microservice can handle systems matching the manufacturing system [requirements](#requirements).
 The objects stored in the Orion Context Broker must match the data model (see an example configuration in [jsons](jsons)).
 If we configure the manufacturing system according to the way described in [Usage](#usage), we can calculate the OEE and Throughput of each Workstation object, and also upload them as objects to Orion.